wangd12rpi/FinLoRA/README.md

 ### Motivation

-The closed-source BloombergGPT was announced in early 2023, making the financial sector value the potentials of FinLLMs.
-However, its train-from-scratch approach requires millions of GPU hours, which is expensive (around $3 million).
+The closed-source BloombergGPT， announced in April 2023, made the financial sector value the potentials of FinLLMs.
+However, its train-from-scratch approach took one million GPU hours, which is expensive (around $3 million, at a price of $3 per GPU hour in 2023).

-Leveraging open-source models like Llama, we adopt the LoRA fine-tuning method.
-The number of trainable parameters are reduced to only 0.01% of the full parameters.
+Leveraging open-source models, e.g., Llama, we adopt the LoRA fine-tuning method.
+The number of trainable parameters are reduced to 0.01% of the full parameters.

 ### XBRL Datasets